Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 - Gen Z and Millennials are the most active Black Friday shoppers, with 91% making purchases during the event and only 9% choosing not to buy anything.

-Both online and in-store shopping hit record levels during the Black Friday sale 2024 and Cyber Week.
-For 2024, consumer buying behavior trend suggests that most consumers focus on strategic spending behaviors.
+Both online and in-store shopping hit record levels during the Black Friday sale 2025 and Cyber Week.
+Consumer buying behavior trend suggests that most consumers focus on strategic spending behaviors.

-- Online sales increased by 10.2% compared to 2023.
-This suggests how buyers are aware are make use of early promotions and discounts.
+- Online sales increased by 9.2% compared to last year.
+This suggests how buyers are aware and make use of early promotions and discounts.
 Retailers who have optimised their Black Friday campaigns saw an increase in consumer spending.

 - During Cyber Week, the number of people visiting retail locations actually surpassed online shoppers.
 Almost 81.7 million people in the US purchased with in-store sale offers.